 Expertise: Economic growth, trade, Social Security, Latin America, international financial institutions, development

 Mark Weisbrot is Co-Director of the Center for Economic and Policy Research in Washington, D.C.
 He received his Ph.D. in economics from the University of Michigan.
-He is author of the forthcoming book Failed: What the "Experts" Got Wrong About the Global Economy (Oxford University Press, 2015), and co-author, with Dean Baker, of Social Security: The Phony Crisis (University of Chicago Press, 2000), and has written numerous research papers on economic policy.
+He is author of the book Failed: What the "Experts" Got Wrong About the Global Economy (Oxford University Press, 2015), co-author, with Dean Baker, of Social Security: The Phony Crisis (University of Chicago Press, 2000), and has written numerous research papers on economic policy.
 He writes a column on economic and policy issues that is distributed to over 550 newspapers by the Tribune Content Agency.
-His opinion pieces have appeared in The Guardian, New York Times, the Washington Post, the Los Angeles Times and most major U.S. newspapers, as well as for Brazil’s largest newspaper, Folha de Sao Paulo.
+His opinion pieces have appeared in The Guardian, New York Times, the Washington Post, the Los Angeles Times and most major U.S. newspapers, as well as in Brazil’s largest newspaper, Folha de São Paulo.
 He appears regularly on national and local television and radio programs.
 He is also president of Just Foreign Policy.